Pros and Cons of Living in San Miguel de Allende

 Expats, digital nomads and retirees living in San Miguel de Allende responded:

 "Expats and digital nomads living in San Miguel de Allende enjoy the city's vibrant culture, beautiful colonial architecture, and friendly locals.
 They also appreciate the low cost of living, which allows them to stretch their budget further.
-On the downside, some expats and digital nomads find the city's limited public transportation system to be inconvenient, and the lack of reliable internet access can be a challenge," explained one expat living in San Miguel de Allende.
+On the downside, some expats and digital nomads find the city's limited public transportation system to be inconvenient, and the lack of reliable internet access can be a challenge," remarked one expat in San Miguel de Allende.

 "Living in San Miguel de Allende was a hugely positive experience overall.
 It changed my life for the better.
 I learned how to live outside my comfort zone, and build a rewarding life in a place where I was a total stranger.
 Mexico opened my eyes to different ways of thinking, made me more patient and tolerant.
 I loved the many activities, wonderful food, charm and walkability of SMA.
 The thriving expat community was a real bonus.
 But I also immersed myself in Mexican culture by taking continuous Spanish language and culture classes, and making Mexican friends.The great, affordable transportation system within Mexico allowed me to explore some of the many fabulous destinations within this fascinating country.
 And let's not forget the food!
 San Miguel has a wonderful array of restaurants, featuring many different cuisines.
 I also loved the mostly dry, temperate climate of this mountain city.
 The weather was similar to San Diego, where I live (though nothing beats SD weather!)
 I will never forget my two years living in Mexico and the many friends I made.
 Even though California is truly my forever home, I'll be back to SMA for visits after the pandemic.
-In the meantime, Mexico will always live in my heart," said one in San Miguel de Allende.
+In the meantime, Mexico will always live in my heart," explained one expat in San Miguel de Allende.

 What do expats in San Miguel de Allende appreciate most about the local culture?